 "I'm sure," Tony smirked, but got up and sauntered out the door, beckoning for Bruce to follow him.
 "Let's go build that high-security guest room, then, shall we?"

-Used to his antics, the remaining heroes ignored the two geniuses as they left, still focusing on Fury.
+By now entirely too used to Tony and his way of being, the remaining heroes ignored the two geniuses as they left, still focusing on Fury.

 "When do we move out?"
 Romanoff asked.